chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

-successful than works characterized by sweeping generalizations and argumentative overreach were studies of more modest scope which focused on concrete groups or specific academic disciplines.[^18] Indeed, one of the pioneers in this field, Karl Mannheim argued that in contrast to the natural sciences where it was more difficult to observe generational patterns, literature and the humanities were especially prone "to promote the emergence of new entelechies," i.e. specifically
+successful than works characterized by sweeping generalizations and argumentative overreach were studies of more modest scope which focused on concrete groups or specific academic disciplines.[^18] Indeed, one of the pioneers in this field, Karl Mannheim, argued that in contrast to the natural sciences where it was more difficult to observe generational patterns, literature and the humanities were especially prone "to promote the emergence of new entelechies," i.e. specifically